-Are you a car lover who dreams of having a wonderful classic car of
+Are you a car lover who dreams of having a wonderful classic car of your own?

 How about a cool vintage camper van?
 Or do you want take the whole family for a spin in a classic American sedan?
 Maybe you're more into high-performance muscle cars?
 The range of classic cars on offer is very broad.
 And thanks to recent Belgian classic car legislation, you can now get more enjoyment from your favourite old car than before!